Chris McDermott

-Playing career
+Early life and education

+Christopher Stephen McDermott was born on 4 November 1963.

+Career

+Football

-He was initially signed by the VFL team Fitzroy in 1981, but stayed in the SANFL with Glenelg after the South Australian player retention scheme was developed to pay top players to remain in South Australia.
+He was initially signed by Victorian Football Club (VFL) club Fitzroy in 1981, but stayed in the SANFL with Glenelg after the South Australian player retention scheme was developed to pay top players to remain in South Australia.

 He was also chased by Carlton, and eventually drafted by Brisbane in 1986, but still did not make his VFL debut.
-He ultimately played 227 premiership games and 49 pre-season/night series matches for Glenelg.
+He ultimately played 227 premiership games and 50 pre-season/night series matches for Glenelg.

 In 1990, with talks of Port Adelaide becoming the South Australian team in the national competition, that McDermott looked to Victoria for another club.
 However, when it became clear that the Adelaide Crows were going to be South Australia's entry into the AFL, he remained in his home state and became the inaugural captain of the Crows.

 McDermott is commonly referred to as "Bone", a nickname referring to the damage done to his nose due to excessive facial trauma experienced whilst playing in both the SANFL and AFL.